medg73/TerrainGenerator/README.txt

 implementation: https://www.redblobgames.com/grids/hexagons/implementation.html

 TODO:
-map to offset coords - done
+wrapping map
-scrollbars - done
+fix scrolling with pad - done
-split out graphics code from TerrainGenerator fix scrolling with pad make random terrain more realistic, or allow drawing rivers (edge features) - or not roads (connected lines) sprites and movement cost add world map view
+make random terrain more realistic, or allow drawing rivers - based on steepness of slope into hex and # of hexes draining into this one add world map view

+zooming
+bug - when zooming out, if you are off the panel you lose it - zooming should always keep panel in view

+draw terrain

+game stuff:
+sprites and movement cost
+roads